Skatteetaten/mva-meldingen/docs/english/idportenauthentication/index.md

 In this wizard, a Difi-tjeneste of the API client type will be configured, as shown above.

-A review of the various fields in the configuration follows with norwegian subsection headers that will correspond with the images and what you should see in Samarbeidsportalen (where Norwegian is the only language)
+A review of the various fields in the configuration follows with Norwegian subsection headers that will correspond with the images and what you should see in Samarbeidsportalen (where Norwegian is the only language)

 ### Difi-tjeneste